ttddli/databook_dms_design/README.md

    - Can we use dashboard to show the data?
 <br><br/>
 6. **Non-Technical User**
-   - Can those users user SQL?
+   - Can those users use SQL?
    - How do they create expressions?
 <br><br/>
 7. **Data Status**